Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 Check with your doctor right away if you are having unusual weakness of the arms or legs, or a burning, numbness, tingling, or painful sensation in the arms, hands, legs, or feet.
-These could be symptoms of a serious muscle and nerve problem.
+These could be symptoms of a serious nerve problem that can lead to paralysis.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

 - unusual tiredness or weakness

 - vomiting of material that looks like coffee grounds, severe and continuing